kivy/kivy/doc/sources/guide/packaging-osx.rst

              cipher=block_cipher,
              **get_hooks())

-This will add the required hooks so that pyinstaller gets the required kivy files.
+This will add the required hooks so that PyInstaller gets the required Kivy files.

 Then, you need to change the `COLLECT()` call to add the data of touchtracer (`touchtracer.kv`, `particle.png`, ...).
 Change the line to add a Tree() object.
 This Tree will search and add every file found in the touchtracer directory to your final package.

-You will need to specify to PyInstaller where to look for the frameworks included with Kivy too, your COLLECT section should look something like this::
+You will need to tell PyInstaller where to look for the frameworks included with Kivy too, your COLLECT section should look something like this::

     coll = COLLECT( exe, Tree('../kivy/examples/demo/touchtracer/'),